kubernetes-sigs/cloud-provider-azure/docs/e2e-tests.md

 3. Deploy a Kubernetes cluster with the above `azure-cloud-controller-manager` image.

-   To deploy a cluster, export all the required environmetal variables first and then invoke `make deploy`:
+   To deploy a cluster, export all the required environmental variables first and then invoke `make deploy`:

     ```sh
     export RESOURCE_GROUP_NAME=<resource group name>